Current U-6 Unemployment Rate for April 2016 is: 9.3%

 Is U-6 “the Real Unemployment Rate”?

 The U-6 is the broadest measure of unemployment including those who have given up looking for work and those who are working part-time but would prefer to work full-time.
-Many people consider U-6 the “REAL” unemployment rate… although the Bureau of Labor Statistics gives that honor to U-3 and thus the Seasonally Adjusted U-3 is the commonly quoted “unemployment rate” in the media.
+Many people consider U-6 the “REAL” unemployment rate… although according to the Bureau of Labor Statistics the Seasonally Adjusted U-3 is the commonly quoted “unemployment rate” in the media.
 See: What is the Real Unemployment Rate?, Current U-6 unemployment rate

+The next question is are people actually unemployed due to a poor economy or due to a lcak of incentive.
 Short-term, there are no economic incentives to get a job.
 As a matter of fact with the extension of unemployment benefits there are many disincentives to getting a job.
-For example: During the worst of the recession, Michigan had the 6th highest unemployment rate in the country (see Unemployment Rates by State) but according to an article in the Detroit News, landscaping companies in Michigan couldn’t find employees, because job applicants weren’t really interested in working (they applied but refuse the job if offered).
+For example: During the worst of the recession, Michigan had the 6th highest unemployment rate in the country (see Unemployment Rates by State) but according to an article in the Detroit News, landscaping companies in Michigan couldn’t find employees, because job applicants weren’t really interested in working (they applied simply to qualify for unemployment benefits but refused the job if offered).

 Comparing U3 to U6

 The following chart is the difference between U6 and U3.
-Simply U6 minus U3 when it is low the economy is nearing full employment i.e. when everyone who really wants a job can find one.
+This is calculated simply by taking U6 minus U3.
+When it is low the economy is nearing full employment i.e. when everyone who really wants a job can find one.

 But this leads us back to the question… Why do we have a U-3 number at all?
 Aren’t all U-6 people unemployed?
 But during bad times like the recent few years it is scary to hear the Unemployment rate is 18% (U-6) but less scary if the number you hear is “only” 10.6% (U-3) so the government prefers the U-3 number and unfortunately the news media plays along and uses the U-3 number because it is the “Official” unemployment rate.